This post was last updated on March 21st, 2023 at 05:36 pm

 You can still though buy some local sweets like for example this Ghazel honey ring that I took and eat it by the sea.
 For me, the best thing to do in Marsaxlokk is to go get some seafood!

-Take my advice and book a table in advance!
+Please take my advice and book a table in advance!

 Did you like it?
 Pin it!